KillerShoaib/KillerShoaib.github.io/content/posts/tAI/index.en.md

 **Example**: User says "list all the files in the current directory" and tAI will generate command `ls -al` and paste it on the terminal.
 Then user can execute the command by pressing `Enter` key (there is also a self execution mode).
 \
 \
 **That's it!
 It doesn't do much or less**.
-It is a simple tool built on top of python to generate commands on natural language.
 \
 \
 {{< image src="/images/tAI/tAI demo.gif" caption="**tAI in action**" >}}

 ## Why I Built This?

 I have really bad memory and I always forgot what command I need to pass.
 One day I was working with `gcp sdk` and I had to change the current gcp project to another project.
 And, I completely forgot the command to do so.
-Then I've to leave my terminal & go to chatgpt website, then ask it, got a response, paste it in the terminal and press enter.
+Then I had to leave my terminal & went to chatgpt website, then asked it, got a response, pasted it in the terminal and pressed enter.
 This is a huge bottleneck.
-Instead of leaving the terminal, I should ask it from my terminal and should get the result.
+Instead of leaving the terminal, I should be asking it from my terminal and should get the result.
 That's what sparked my first interest in building `tAI`.

 That's why I built `tAI` which I can use without leaving the terminal and open source it so that others can also use it.
 \